-F. Other Submission Requirements.
+F. Other

-Applications under this NOFA must be received electronically through Grants.gov, unless a waiver of this requirement is granted in accordance with the instructions below.
-You must follow the procedures for electronic submission of applications contained in Section IV of the General Section, unless a waiver for good cause in accordance with HUD's waiver policy of 24 CFR 5.1005 is approved by HUD.
+Applications must be submitted electronically through Grants.gov.
+Follow the procedures for electronic submission of applications contained in Section IV of the General Section unless a waiver for good cause in accordance with HUD's waiver policy of 24 CFR 5.1005 is approved by HUD.
 Applicants requesting a waiver should submit their waiver requests in writing via hard copy letter or fax.
 Waiver requests must be postmarked or faxed no later than 15 days prior to the application deadline date and must be submitted to:

-Assistant Secretary for Housing-Federal Housing Commissioner

-Department of Housing and Urban Development

-451 7th Street, S.W., Room 9100

-Washington, DC 20410
+Assistant Secretary for Housing-Federal Housing Commissioner Department of Housing and Urban Development 451 7th Street, S.W., Room 9100 Washington, DC 20410